 One of the best examples of a brand positioning strategy aimed at a competitor is Avis, distinguishing itself from Hertz.
 The following is Avis’s brand positioning statement:

 “Avis Car Rental is for business travelers who want express business services from a car rental company that eliminates wait times caused by leisure travelers.
 Unlike Hertz, Avis Car Rental is the only brand offering express business services because we are focused on meeting the needs of business travelers worldwide.”
 Tag lines including “Shorter Wait Times” and “We’re No. 2, So We Try Harder” both contain the essence of the positioning statement, different and better than Hertz.

 Positioning statements generally contain four sections.
 A basic template would consist of:

-Insert: [Brand name] and 2) [Point of Differentiation] among all other 3) [category which you are competing in] because 4) [Compelling evidence or reasons that brand will deliver on its promises]
+Insert: [Brand name] provides [Point of Differentiation/Benefit] among all other [category or industry in which you are competing] by [Compelling evidence or reasons that your brand will deliver on its promises.]

 Positioning statements put it all together for successful marketing efforts.
 It’s the process of creating and communicating that makes your product unique.
 A strong brand positioning strategy anchors the brand in the customer’s mind, as something better, needed, or beneficial.